Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/service/PnpServiceSamples/readme.md

 ---

 # IoT Plug And Play service samples
+The samples that previously existed here have been removed since this sample repository will be retired and archived.

+Please see here for the up to date [PnpServiceSample](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/iothub/service/samples/solutions/PnpServiceSamples).

 These samples demonstrate how to manage a device that follows the [IoT Plug and Play conventions][pnp-convention] from IoT Hub.
 The samples show how to: